 Kate made two scrumptious side dishes.

-Palek Paneer (spinach) This recipe can be found here
+Palek Paneer (spinach) This recipe can be found here.

 Pumpkin Aloo Tarkari Find this recipe here.